bigmistqke/repl/README.md

 # @bigmistqke/repl

-This SolidJS component library enables the creation of modular, headless TypeScript playgrounds utilizing the Monaco Editor.
-It supports a flexible file system for transpiling TypeScript into ECMAScript Modules (ESM) and manages automatic type imports, making it ideal for developers to create customizable, browser-based IDEs.
+This SolidJS component library enables the creation of modular TypeScript playgrounds utilizing the Monaco Editor.
+It supports a flexible file system for transpiling TypeScript into ECMAScript Modules (ESM), allows importing external dependencies and manages automatic type imports, making it ideal for developers to create customizable, browser-based IDEs.

 ## Features